Prior to 1974, the idyllic island of Cyprus was a country united, with both Greek and Turkish Cypriots living peacefully together.

 In 1983, Turkish Cypriots proclaimed independence which was, and is still today only recognised by Turkey itself and plays an important role in the current status of land and property in the northern part of Cyprus.

-When you purchase a dwelling, the actual contract is for ownership of the land that the house or flat is situated on.
+When you buy a property, the actual contract is for ownership of the land that the house or flat is situated on.
 The dwelling in itself is a bonus i.e. adds to the value of the land but in transference of deeds it is the land that you should be legally gaining ownership of.

 In light of the 1974 invasion, the land in the north of Cyprus is effectively still under the ownership of the escapee refugees or indeed members of their immediate family.